deamnguyen/australia/README.md

 # Prerequisite
-You need to have maven environment (mvn)
+You need to have maven environment (mvn) and port 8090 is available

 # Steps